Single Round-trip Hierarchical ORAM via Succinct Indices: Related Work

-There are many applications in which clients can afford more than $\mathcal{O}(B)$ bits of private memory.
-Under this observation, there are two constructions, \partition \cite{stefanov2011towards} and \ringoram \cite{ren2014ring}, that store metadata, concerning server block locations, explicitly at the client.
+There are many settings (e.g., Intel SGX or cloud setting) in which clients can afford more than $\mathcal{O}(B)$ bits of private memory.
+Under this observation, the constructions \partition \cite{stefanov2011towards} and \ringoram \cite{ren2014ring} store metadata concerning server block locations explicitly at the client.
 The metadata is stored in \textit{position maps}, occupying $\Theta(n \log n)$ bits using an array, and allows accesses to be executed with a single round-trip of communication.
-Both \partition and \ringoram achieve state-of-the-art total bandwidth overhead of $3\log n$, which can be reduced further following optimizations, using server-side computation, proposed by Dautrich \textit{et al}. \cite{dautrich2014burst}
+Both \partition and \ringoram achieve state-of-the-art total bandwidth overhead of $3\log n$, which can be reduced further following optimizations, using server-side computation, proposed by Dautrich \textit{et al}.~\cite{dautrich2014burst}.

-In the context of memory constrained environments, these schemes rely on a technique that recursively stores the metadata in a sequence of smaller ORAMs at the server.
+These schemes can be adapted to smaller memory environments by recursively storing the metadata in a sequence of smaller ORAMs at the server.
+The technique was first presented in \cite{shi2011oblivious}.
 This comes at the cost of increased bandwidth and latency.
+The performance of this class of ORAMs is summarized in Table~\ref{tab:practical}.
+In comparison to state-of-the-art, \rankoram uses $\mathcal{O}(\log n)$ less memory and obtains a comparable bandwidth overhead.

 \paragraph{Compressing metadata} The position maps for both \partition and \ringoram, with multiple types of metadata per block, occupy $\Theta(n \log n)$ bits.
 As $n$ increases, this term begins to dominate the client memory allocation.
-To alleviate this burden, Stefanov \textit{et al}. outline a method to compress the position map \cite{stefanov2011towards}.
-The compression method, \counter, is designed for sequential workloads but has a worst-case memory allocation of $\mathcal{O}(n \log n)$ bits.
-We expand on this work further in Section \ref{sec:counter}.
-A summary of the theoretical properties of different client-side data structures in provided in Table \ref{tab:client_ds}.
+To alleviate this burden, Stefanov \textit{et al}.~\cite{stefanov2011towards} compress the position map with a method, which {we call} \counter, that is designed for sequential workloads, but has a worst-case memory allocation of $\mathcal{O}(n \log n)$ bits.
+The theoretical properties of different client-side data structures are summarized in Table~\ref{tab:client_ds}.

+In contrast to this line work, some ORAMs \cite{cao2021streamline,raoufi2023ab} are designed to reduce space utilization at the server, not the client.
+As they focus on a problem orthogonal to ours, we do not include these works in our comparison.
+However, it is worth noting that the use of permuted arrays in hierarchical ORAM achieves state-of-the-art space utilization at the server ($\sim50\%$).